Kolossi/dapi-logo/Readme.md

 The "Dapi Blue" colour is `#205CA4` or `rgb (32,92,164)`, the text and lines are full white `#ffffff` or `rgb(255,255,255)`.

 The font used on the keystone emoji is Georgia Bold (seems to be what the "blueprint" font is based on).

+**NOTE :** this repo has also been pushed to https://github.com/Kolossi/dapi-logo so that images are available globally, e.g. the geek 64x64 logo is at https://raw.githubusercontent.com/Kolossi/dapi-logo/master/DapiGeek_64.png